SK2108/rss-ruby/README.md

 ## Pre-requisite

 Ruby must be installed on your machine before you can run this app.
-Alternatively, you can run the code in OneCompiler (Ruby): [https://onecompiler.com/ruby](https://onecompiler.com/ruby).
+Alternatively, you could run the code in OneCompiler (Ruby): [https://onecompiler.com/ruby](https://onecompiler.com/ruby).

 ## Launching the app